-- Refusal to engage with, or becoming abusive to, peers who are different from themselves. - Becoming susceptible to conspiracy theories and feelings of persecution. - Changes in friendship groups and appearance. - Rejecting activities they used to enjoy. - Converting to a new religion. - Isolating themselves from family and friends. - Talking as if from a scripted speech. - An unwillingness or inability to discuss their views. - A sudden disrespectful attitude towards others. - Increased levels of anger. - Increased secretiveness, especially around internet use. - Expressions of sympathy for extremist ideologies and groups, or justification of their actions. - Accessing extremist material online, including on Facebook or Twitter - Possessing extremist literature. - Being in contact with extremist recruiters and joining, or seeking to join, extremist organisations.
+- Refusal to engage with, or becoming abusive to, peers who are different from themselves. - Becoming susceptible to conspiracy theories and feelings of persecution. - Changes in friendship groups and appearance. - Rejecting activities, they used to enjoy. - Converting to a new religion. - Isolating themselves from family and friends. - Talking as if from a scripted speech. - An unwillingness or inability to discuss their views. - A sudden disrespectful attitude towards others. - Increased levels of anger. - Increased secretiveness, especially around internet use. - Expressions of sympathy for extremist ideologies and groups, or justification of their actions. - Accessing extremist material online, including on Facebook or Twitter - Possessing extremist literature. - Being in contact with extremist recruiters and joining, or seeking to join, extremist organisations.

 Children who are at risk of radicalisation may have low self-esteem, or be victims of bullying or discrimination.
 It is important to note that these signs can also be part of normal teenage behaviour - staff should have confidence in their instincts and seek advice if something feels wrong.
-Staff should always take action if they are worried.
-All staff are responsible as individuals to report any concerns.
+Staff should always act if they are worried.
+All staff are responsible as individuals to report any concerns and act proportionately alongside the designated safeguarding lead (or a deputy) making a Prevent referral.

-Female Genital Mutilation (FGM)
+48. Female Genital Mutilation (FGM)